 The study of any of the fields offered in this department—Sociology, Psychology/Sociology, or Criminology & Criminal Justice—provides an excellent background for many careers.
 Our graduates pursue work or graduate study in human services, corrections, law, teaching, public health, business, urban planning, public relations, research, and media.
-Talk with your advisor about your career plans, so that he or she can help you choose courses that support your career interests.
+Click the following links to access information about possible career paths in Sociology and Criminology.
+Then talk with your advisor about your career plans, so that he or she can help you choose courses that support your career interests.

 Office of Career Services

 Many academic associations and professional organizations offer online career resources which may be of interest to students and emerging professionals.
 Searches of the groups' websites may reveal professional development advice, open job postings, and conference information.
-Professional organizations related to our department’s majors include: American Sociological Association, American Society of Criminology, American Psychological Association, National Organization for Victim Assistance, American Correctional Association, American Parole and Probation Association, Discover Policing, and ASIS International.
+Professional organizations related to our department’s majors include: American Sociological Association (pay particular attention to the ASA's Career Center page), American Society of Criminology, American Psychological Association, National Organization for Victim Assistance, American Correctional Association, American Parole and Probation Association, Discover Policing, and ASIS International.

 In order to help you try out career possibilities, apply your academic learning to a real world context, and deepen your knowledge in various fields, we offer three internship courses.
 The courses are focused on urban social services, adult criminal justice, and juvenile justice.
 These six-credit courses require 140 hours of work experience in an agency, plus academic work equivalent to an upper-level three-credit course.

 There are many advantages to doing an internship.
 Students are able to integrate academic learning with workplace experience, investigate careers to pursue upon graduation, develop marketable skills, network with others pursuing careers in similar fields, make professional connections, and build a resume that looks more impressive to future employers and graduate programs.